Basis-Health/readb/README.md

   - Clone the database from a remote address to a local path
   - compression: Compression type to use for the transfer.
 If None, no compression is used

+### write feature
+The write feature should only be used for building the database.
+It is not recommended to use it in production as it is not tested and is not optimized for performance.
+There are two additional functions:
+- **insert**: Insert a new key-value pair into the database
+- **persist**: Persist the database to the disk

+Note that insert and persist are not thread safe and should not be used concurrently.
+Furthermore, you cannot use the get function after inserting a new key-value pair until you persist the database.
+Consider using the index-write feature if you just want to add new keys to the database.

 ## Getting Started